Treating Clear Cell Acanthoma

 During a skin cell biopsy, your lesion will be examined under a microscope to check for any abnormal or skin cancer cells.
 Biopsy results should be available within 14 days after the excision.

 As you are healing from your excision, your dermatologist will provide you with special care instructions.
 Your stitches will remain in place for 3 to 14 days, depending on the biopsy site and the size of the excision.
 Before you leave your appointment, you should ask your doctor how much blood or drainage is expected to take place from the affected area underneath your adhesive bandages.
-Call your Houston dermatologist immediately if you have excessive bleeding or drainage seeping through the bandages, and apply pressure to the bandage, or if you have increased tenderness, pain or swelling at the excision site, or a fever which may indicate that you have developed an infection.
+Call your dermatologist immediately if you have excessive bleeding or drainage seeping through the bandages, and apply pressure to the bandage, or if you have increased tenderness, pain or swelling at the excision site, or a fever which may indicate that you have developed an infection.

 What Should I Do If I Suspect I Have Clear Cell Acanthoma?